zopefoundation/z3c.table/src/z3c/table/README.txt

   </table>

 As you can see this table doesn't provide any explicit order.
-Let's find out the index of our column which we like to sort on:
+Let's find out the index of our column that we like to sort on:

   >>> sortOnId = sortingTable.rows[0][1][1].id
   >>> sortOnId
   u'table-number-1'

-And let's ues this id as ``sortOn`` value:
+And let's use this id as ``sortOn`` value:

   >>> sortingTable.sortOn = sortOnId

-An important thing is to update the table after set an sort on value:
+An important thing is to update the table after set an ``sortOn`` value:

   >>> sortingTable.update()
   >>> print sortingTable.render()